thoughtbot/maintaining-open-source-projects/book/04-quality.md

 on superficial style but also fostering best practices whenever possible.
-For example, in Ruby it’s better to avoid rescuing the general `Exception` class, as it traps OS signals to exit a process, requiring to do a non-catchable `KILL` to end execution of the script. thoughtbot guidelines advise against that practice.
-People who follow a popular guideline might avoid rough edges even when they are not conscious of them.
+For example, in Ruby it’s better to avoid rescuing the general `Exception` class, as it traps OS signals to exit a process, requiring one to do a non-catchable `KILL` to end execution of the script. thoughtbot guidelines advise against that practice.
+People who follow popular guidelines might avoid rough edges even when they are not conscious of them.

-If you are working on side projects though, you may throw away any conventions and ignore everything anyone has ever said.
+If you are working on side projects, however, you may throw away conventions and ignore everything anyone has ever said.
 Because, as [Harrison Shoff delightfully answers in a critique of his guidelines], lack of process is what gets us to new discoveries.
 Not everything has to feel cookie cut, particularly for explorations.

 [Harrison Shoff delightfully answers in a critique of his guidelines]: https://github.com/airbnb/javascript/issues/102#issuecomment-28157738

 Style guides can help polish reliability, performance, security, maintainability and size of your software.
-You can research the reasoning behind each rule, and analyze if they apply to you and your team.
-But even without the need of learning all this context you can achieve healthy results.
-Follow the rules that hundreds of people from your community have discussed and shaped, and break them when they don’t make sense any longer for you.
+You can research the reasoning behind each rule and analyze if they apply to you and your team.
+Even without the need of learning all the contexts you can still achieve healthy results!
+Follow the rules that hundreds of people from your community have discussed or shaped, and break them when they don’t make sense any longer for you.

 ## Use static analysis tools